-There are certain things which are sure to get your application rejected.
-Here’s a list of things that you should NOT do in your college application.
+There are certain things that are sure to get your application rejected.
+Here’s a list of things of what NOT to do on your college application.

 Send in Gifts

 While you might be doing this as a way to show your appreciation, sending in gifts along with your application may be misconstrued as a form of bribery.
-This reflects very poorly on your integrity and leaves colleges in doubt about your ability to differentiate between appropriate and inappropriate behavior.
+This reflects very poorly on your integrity.
+It also leaves colleges in doubt about your ability to differentiate between appropriate and inappropriate behavior.

-While they won’t jail you for it, they most definitely will reject your application if it comes accompanied by gifts of any type.
+They won’t jail you for it.
+However, they most definitely will reject your application if it comes accompanied by gifts of any type.

 If the application requires you to fill in the details in capital letters using only a black ball-point pen, then that’s exactly what you should do.
 This is not the time to flaunt your creativity with flowery scripts and colored pencils.
 Doing this only shows that you do not care enough to go through or to follow the instructions.

 Typos and grammatical mistakes on your college application do not reflect favorably on you at all.
 If you can’t be bothered to spend a few minutes spell-checking and grammar-proofing your college application, how can the college trust you to take your education seriously?
 Typos and grammar mistakes are one of the surest ways to get your application rejection.

 There are numerous free spell-check software and Grammarly being within reach of everyone.
 There is just no excuse to send in a less than perfect application.
 Before you submit, proofread.

 Use An Unprofessional Email Address